-Copyright © 2009

-By

-NATIONAL CONFERENCE OF COMMISSIONERS

-ON UNIFORM STATE LAWS
+Copyright ©2009 By NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM STATE LAWS

-The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws.
+The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Law or the Drafting Committee.
 They do not necessarily reflect the views of the Conference and its Commissioners and the Drafting Committee and its Members and Reporter.
 Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.